omznc/slashy/README.md

 ## Hey, I'm Slashy - your friendly neighborhood custom-command bot!

-The code for this bot exists because I'm like the open-source community, so feel free to run it yourself, or submit pull requests to improve it.
+The code for this bot exists because I like the open-source community, so feel free to run it yourself, or submit pull requests to improve it.

 You can get help on using the bot with the `/slashy help` command in any of the servers Slashy is in, or in Slashy's DM-s.